-3.5 Monitoring via SNMP
+4.6 Monitoring via SNMP

-The Simple Network Management Protocol (SNMP) can be used for sending error messages from the monitored device to the SNMP server / host by trap.From the standard security point of view this is unproblematic.
+The Simple Network Management Protocol (SNMP) can be used for sending error messages from the monitored device to the SNMP server / host by trap.
+From the standard security point of view this is unproblematic.
 Additionally a SNMP server can send get or set advices to the monitored device.

-OpenScape Cordless IP supports only SNMP v2.
 A community string is available in SNMP v2.
 It is comparable with a user-ID or a password that allows access to statistical data of a device.
 The standard community string names are "public" (read only; get) and "private" (read and write access; get, set).
 As the community string is transmitted in clear text it can be eavesdropped easily.